 If your disability is the direct result of an unlawful act of bodily injury that occurred while on the job, you may qualify for a disability benefit with as little as one year of service credit.
 You must provide an official police report or official employer incident report documenting the unlawful act.
+There are no age restrictions.
 For more information, contact CalSTRS.